renatoathaydes/rawhttp/source/processed/rawhttp-modules/cli.md

 ### Using the `run` command

-The `run` sub-command executes a HTTP file as defined by [Jetbrains](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).
+The `run` sub-command executes an HTTP file as defined by [Jetbrains](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).

 Usage: